smoores-dev/storyteller/docs/docs/what-is-this.md

 # What is this?

 Storyteller is a self-hosted platform for creating and reading ebooks with synced narration.
-It's made of of two components: the backend server, and the mobile apps.
+It's made of of two components: the synchronization server, and the mobile apps.
 Together, these components allow you to take audiobooks and ebooks that you already own and automatically synchronize them, as well as read or listen to (or both!) the resulting synced books.

 ## Who is this for?